 Callidus (Callidus Software Inc. purchased iCentera) http://calliduscloud.com/products/enablement/

 Combionic GmbH combionic.com Germany/Switzerland based.
-Combionic collaboration software connects people, processes, and information in context and across applications.
-Enabling sales people and partner organizations with a cloud based slide library.
+Combionic collaboration software connects people, processes, and information in context & across applications.
+Enabling sales people & partner organizations with a slide library.
+Drag&drop slides to a plug-in right within Microsoft PowerPoint to have all the context/tags captured automatically and the slides are already uploaded / available in the cloud based slide library which works great for accessing/generating on the fly from tablets.
 (Full disclosure: I work with them)

 Compendian compendian.com small US based vendor with a solution named CollaboRate